Pontificia Universidad Católica de Chile, Campus San Joaquín

 It was first predicted in 1925 by Einstein (generalizing a previous work of Bose) that, at very low temperatures, identical Bosons could occupy the same state.
 This large assembly of Bosons would then form a quantum state of the matter which could be observed at the macroscopic scale.
 The first experimental realisation of a gas condensate was then done in 1995 by Cornell and Wieman, and this motivated numerous works on Bose-Einstein condensation.

 In particular, we are interested in the dynamics of such a condensate.
 To describe the dynamics of such a condensate, the first approximation is the time dependent Gross-Pitaevskii equation, or, in another scaling, the Hartree equation.
 To precise this description, we derive the time-dependent Hartree-Fock-Bogoliubov equations describing the dynamics of quantum fluctuations around a Bose-Einstein condensate via quasifree reduction.
 We prove global well posedness for the HFB equations for sufficiently regular interaction potentials.
 We show that the HFB equations have a symplectic structure and a structure similar to an Hamiltonian structure, which is sufficient to prove the conservation of the energy.

-23 de marzo de 2017: Spectral analysis of quantum walks with an anisotropic coin
+23 March 2017: Spectral analysis of quantum walks with an anisotropic coin

 Rafael Tiedra de Aldecoa, Facultad de Matemáticas, PUC